What is the Rock My Adventure travel style like?

 Do you cater for special diets?

-I’ve had vegans, vegetarians, lactose intolerants, celiacs, seafood allergies, chilli allergies, tomato allergies, you name it!
+I’ve had vegans, vegetarians, lactose intolerants, celiacs, seafood allergies, nut allergies, chilli allergies, tomato allergies, you name it!

 I always make the restaurants aware of any dietary requirements and it’s generally fine to avoid certain foods, but in some of the restaurants we go to, it is difficult to make sure your dietary requirement is met 100%.
 But usually you can avoid food that you can’t or don’t want to eat.